sriramab/gamamanual/Tutorials/Recipes/ManipulateDates.md

 First, GAMA allows to define the duration of a simulation step.
 It provides access to different time variables.
 At last, since GAMA 1.7, it provides a date variable type and some global variables allowing to use a real calendar to manage time.

 ## Definition of the step and use of temporal unity values
-GAMA provides three important global variables to manage time:
+GAMA provides three important global variables to manage time (https://github.com/gama-platform/gama/wiki/G__GlobalSpecies#cycle):
 * cycle (int - not modifiable): the current simulation step - this variable is incremented by 1 at each simulation step
 * step (float - can be modified): the duration of a simulation step (in seconds).
 By default the duration is one second.
 * time (float - not modifiable): the current time spent since the beginning of the simulation - this variable is computed at each simulation step by: time = cycle * step.